wyll-io/blog/content/posts/is-it-the-last-daylight-saving.md

 	/usr/sbin/zic -d $(TZGEN) -L /dev/null tzdata.zi ;
 ```

-It will generate each files for each timezones into the directory `/usr/share/zoneinfo/`.
+It will generate each files for each time zones into the directory `/usr/share/zoneinfo/`.
 These files seems to be compiled.
 That's why we need another tool to get the human readable content, it is called `zdump`.

 Let's find out what is our timezone on the machine :